-Furthermore, allied with the absorptive capacity (ACAP) theory, SMEs that assimilate and apply new knowledge and external information would utilize internal resources, develop new products (Zahra & George, 2002), and quickly adapt to the crisis (Miroshnychenko et al., 2021).
-SMEs could apply the resource-based view perspective and absorptive capacity theory in times of crisis for a competitive advantage in the long run.
-Both theories are pertinent in explaining the SMEs' survival behaviors and enriching the existing literature.
-This study took the first step by revealing SMEs' responses to the pandemic crisis, clustered them into themes, and verified the findings through a larger-scale survey.
+Furthermore, according to the absorptive capacity (ACAP) theory, SMEs that assimilate and apply new knowledge and external information would utilize internal resources, develop new products (Zahra and George, 2002), and quickly adapt to the crisis (Miroshnychenko et al., 2021).
+SMEs can apply the resource-based view perspective and absorptive capacity theory in times of crisis to gain a competitive advantage in the long run.
+Both theories are pertinent in explaining the SMEs' survival behaviors and in enriching the existing literature.
+This study took the first step by revealing SMEs' responses to the pandemic crisis, clustering them into themes, and verifying the findings through a larger-scale survey.
 The following two research questions were explored.